timlautk/BCD-for-DNNs-PyTorch/README.md

 # BCD-for-DNNs-PyTorch

-Implementation of BCD for DNNs in *Global Convergence of Block Coordinate Descent in Deep Learning* (Zeng et al., 2019) in PyTorch (see also T. T.-K. Lau et al., 2018) with the MNIST dataset.
+Implementation of BCD for DNNs in *Global Convergence of Block Coordinate Descent in Deep Learning* (Zeng et al., 2019) in PyTorch with the MNIST dataset (see also T. T.-K. Lau et al., 2018).

 ```bcd_dnn_mlp_mnist.ipynb```: 3-layer MLP, MNIST, BCD (PyTorch)